jaehyeon-kim/jaehyeon-kim.github.io/_posts/2015-02-01-Tree-Based-Methods-Part-I.md

 - Parallel Processing
 - Adaptive Resampling

-The pruning parameter in the **rpart** package is scaled so that its values is bound from 0 to 1.
+The pruning parameter in the **rpart** package is scaled so that its values are from 0 to 1.
 Specifically the formula is

 $$
 R_{cp}\left(T\right)\equiv R\left(T\right) + cp*|T|*R\left(T_{1}\right)